tinyzimmer/karmacheck/README.md

 Unofficial KarmaDecay checker for watching subreddits

 Currently watches a subreddit (or list of subreddits) for new posts, and runs new submissions against KarmaDecay.
-The program fetches the markdown comment from the KarmaDecay page and prints it to the terminal.
+The program fetches the markdown comment from the KarmaDecay page and prints it to the terminal, and now will also reply to the post.

 Pre-compiled binaries for Windows, Linux, and macOS can be found in the [releases](https://github.com/tinyzimmer/karmacheck/releases) section.